Happiness in the Wind: Jang family

 Man-se is a materialistic young woman with a princess complex who models for an internet shopping mall.
-She has always thought that she has to marry a rich man to enjoy a good life and is even willing to do plastic surgery to reach her goal.
+She has always thought that she had to marry a rich man to enjoy a good life, and is even willing to do plastic surgery to reach her goal.
 Man-se is interested in Kang Sang-jun, a playboy who is the only son of a businessman, and she struggles to get his attention.